Rex1671/NetaKhoj/README.md

 ## 🎯 **What is Netakhoj?**

 **Netakhoj** is India's premier electoral intelligence platform that transforms how citizens discover and connect with their representatives.
-Our cutting-edge web application provides comprehensive, real-time access to India's democratic landscape through interactive maps, detailed analytics, and intelligent search capabilities.
+Our  web application provides comprehensive, real-time access to India's democratic landscape through interactive maps, detailed analytics, and intelligent search capabilities.
 Built with enterprise-grade security and performance, Netakhoj serves as the most trusted digital gateway to electoral information in India.

 ### 🌟 **Why Netakhoj?**